Roberto Firmino: Liverpool

-2015–2017
+2015–2017: Early years

 On 23 June 2015, Hoffenheim and Firmino agreed terms for him to transfer to Premier League club Liverpool for up to £29 million on conclusion of the tournament, subject to a work permit.
 Liverpool confirmed the signing the following day, subject to a medical.
 The deal was finalised on 4 July.
 Firmino made his debut on 9 August, replacing Jordon Ibe for the final 12 minutes of a 1–0 win away to Stoke City.
 On 21 November, Firmino scored his first goal for Liverpool in a 4–1 victory over Manchester City at the City of Manchester Stadium.
+This came after new manager Jürgen Klopp moved Firmino to centre-forward ahead of Christian Benteke.
 In January 2016, Firmino was described by Paul Little of the Irish Examiner as steadily improving during his first season in England, although an inability to combine with centre forward Christian Benteke drew criticism.

-However, in 2016, Firmino's form improved as manager Jürgen Klopp played him alone up front in a false 9 role.
-He scored braces against Arsenal and Norwich City that month; the latter performance, in which he also assisted in a 5–4 win, earned comparisons to Raheem Sterling.
+However, in 2016, Firmino's form improved as Klopp played him alone up front in a false 9 role.
+He scored braces against Arsenal and Norwich City that month; the latter performance, in which he also assisted in a 5–4 win, earned comparisons to Raheem Sterling and Luis Suárez.
 With his form improved, Firmino was voted to be Liverpool's Player of the Month in January.
+On 10 March he scored his first Europa League goal for Liverpool in a 2–0 win over rivals Manchester United at Anfield.
 Firmino ended the season as Liverpool's league top scorer with 10 goals.

 On 23 August, Firmino scored his first goal of the 2016–17 season, scoring in a 5–0 win over Burton Albion in the second round of the EFL Cup.
 Firmino scored his first league goals of the season in a 4–1 win over Leicester City, scoring a brace, on 10 September.
+Thus, Firmino became the first player to score in front of Anfield's new Main Stand in that game.
 On 29 October, Firmino scored in a 4–2 win over Crystal Palace, and on 6 November he scored in a 6–1 over Watford; the latter result saw Liverpool move to 1st position in the league table, the first time under Klopp.
-Firmino finished the season with 12 goals in 38 appearances.
+Firmino finished the season with 11 goals in 35 appearances in the Premier League, and 12 in 41 in all competitions.